arangodb/arangojs/README.md

 version 3.0.0 and newer). **The driver will behave differently depending on this value when using APIs that have changed between these versions.**

+**Upgrade note for 6.0.0**: All asynchronous functions now return promises and support for node-style callbacks has been removed.
+If you are using a version of Node.js older than Node.js 6.x LTS ("Boron") make sure you replace the native `Promise` implementation with a substitute like [bluebird](https://github.com/petkaantonov/bluebird) to avoid a known memory leak in older versions of the V8 JavaScript engine.

 # Versions

-The version number of this driver does not correspond with supported ArangoDB versions!
+The version number of this driver does not indicate supported ArangoDB versions!

 This driver uses semantic versioning: